 Female patients have additional options not available to males.
 The oral medication spironolactone, an antiandrogen, and/or oral contraceptives may be beneficial in controlling acne in some women.

 At Déjà Vu, we have some high-quality products that can help with acne.
-These include Refissa (a retinoid), Jan Marini Benzoyl Peroxide, and the Obagi Clenziderm System.
+These include Refissa® (a retinoid), Tretinoin, and the ZO® Skin Health Acne products.

 Advanced Treatments at Deja Vu

 We have additional treatments for acne not available in all doctor’s offices.
 These treatments can often help patients get their acne under better control.

 We usually combine medical acne extractions with the HydraFacial® MD system to speed the resolution of existing acne whiteheads, blackheads and inflammatory lesions to help prevent future lesions.
 We use special acne tools to safely empty acute acne lesions without scarring.